CWiesbaum/vsc-podman/README.md

 The general idea is to start the VM and use it to develop and run your applications using VSCs [Remote SSH Development](https://code.visualstudio.com/docs/remote/ssh) feature.

-Due to VSC implementation, all no UI related VSC plugins will be installed on the VM as well.
+Due to VSC implementation, all non UI related VSC plugins will be installed on the VM as well.
 Only UI related plugins will be installed on the host.
 Therefore, it is also possible to isolate multiple development environments easily by creating multiple boxes.

 ## Setup